danielobare/phase-1-project/README.md

 //Dan, remember to add gh-page link()

 This code can run on locally and on the web depending on where it is stored.
-If you are running the code locally, install Node.js and Node.js Unirest.
+Only install JavaScript - which, actually, is readily available in many of the modern web browsers.
 Incase of any enquiries concerning installation and how to run the codes, reach me through my email dnobare@gmail.com
 #### Known Bugs
 No known bugs but will add fixes and patches once bugs arise.
 #### Technologies Used